-Prebiotics are nondigestible fibres found in the human digestive tract.
+Prebiotics are nondigestible fibers found in the human digestive tract.
 Prebiotics serves as an important food source for the good bacteria found in the human gut.
-The future market for prebiotics is quite promising, as various food ingredient producers, food processors, and manufacturers continue to look for methods to capitalise on the rising demand for nutritional meals.
+The future market for prebiotics is quite promising, as various food ingredient producers, food processors, and manufacturers continue to look for methods to capitalize on the rising demand for nutritional meals.

 The Asia Pacific is one of the major food and beverage markets, with the potential to develop in the global prebiotics industry.
 The large population in this region and native milk production, which are promoting the regional expansion and consumption of dairy products, are projected to drive up demand.
 Countries that produce a lot of milk and milk products, such as India, China, and Japan, are using prebiotics for textural benefits and creating sugar-free dairy products.
 Australian customers are also looking for food-based nutritional drugs that include prebiotics to assist in reducing obesity and other gut-related disorders.
 The increasing application of prebiotics in Asia-Pacific is expected to increase the prebiotics business globally.

 Prebiotics can be found in over 1,400 different foods and drinks.
 Manufacturers in a number of end-use sectors are using prebiotic ingredients to make low-calorie meals, which is fuelling prebiotic ingredient growth.
-Galactooligosaccharides (GOS) and fructooligosaccharides (FOS) are frequently utilised in the food processing sector because they are pleasant on the digestive system.
+Galactooligosaccharides (GOS) and fructooligosaccharides (FOS) are frequently utilized in the food processing sector because they are pleasant to the digestive system.
 As a result, the Prebiotics Ingredients Market will expand over the projected period.

 High manufacturing costs, a lack of awareness about the products, and overconsumption of mineral ingredients are some of the factors that are likely to impede market growth.
 When prebiotics are consumed in large quantities, they might cause temporary gastrointestinal issues such as increased gas and/or bloating.